Southern Italy by bike, from Matera to Lecce

 Day 1: Arrival in Matera

-You will be welcomed in Matera for a briefing about the bike trip in Puglia.
-You can test the bikes rental (if booked).
-Overnight in Matera.
+You will be welcomed in Matera for a briefing with our local correspondent about cycling in Puglia.
+You will test the rental bikes (if booked) and ask questions.

-Day 3: Around Putignano: Conversano, Castellana and Polignano a mare and Grotte de Castellana (61 km)
+Day 3: Around Putignano: Monopoli, Polignano a Mare, and Castellana Caves (61 km)

-Today's stage takes you to some of the towns south-east of Bari, such as Polignano a Mare.
-Here you can taste the typical octopus sandwich and enjoy a good swim.
-You finish at Castellana Grotte, where you can visit amazing caves, a complex of underground cavities of karstic origin.
+Today's stage takes you to some of the towns southeast of Bari, such as Polignano a Mare.
+Here, you can taste the typical octopus sandwich and enjoy a nice swim.
+You'll finish at Castellana Caves, where you can visit the amazing caves, a complex of underground cavities of karst origin.

 This day invites you to discover the Itria Valley by bike.
-You leave Alberobello to reach Martina Franca.
-Less touristic than Alberobello, it has kept a unique charm.
-The old town is surrounded by stone walls with baroque doors, leading to the main square.
-You can taste the famous capocollo of Martina Franca, a Slow Food Presidium.
+You leave Alberobello for Martina Franca.
+Less touristy than Alberobello, it has retained its unique charm.
+The old town is surrounded by stone walls with Baroque gates, leading to the main square.
+You can taste the famous capocollo from Martina Franca, a Slow Food Presidium.

-You leave Martina Franca to drive through gently rolling countryside on a short section of the aqueduct cycleway.
-You then head for Ceglie Messapica, a town famous for its bread, which you can sample in one of the old bakeries in the town center.
-In Francavilla Montana, you'll visit the Basilica Minore of the Most Holy Rosary, or Matrix Cathedral, and the Palazzo Argentina.
-Next stop is Oria, the town of witches!
-You then cross Erchie before ending your stopover on a farm (or guest host) in the Avetrana countryside.
+You leave Martina Franca to cycle through the gently rolling countryside on a short section of the aqueduct cycleway.
+You then reach Ceglie Messapica, a town known for its bread, which you can taste in one of the old bakeries in the town center.
+In Francavilla Montana, you will visit the Basilica Minore del Maggiore (Matrix Cathedral) and the Palazzo Argentina.
+Your next stop is Oria, the city of witches!
+You then pass through Erchie before ending your stay at a farm or B&B in the Avetrana countryside.

 Day 6: Around Manduria (45 km)

+The journey around Manduria takes you towards the sea and the coastline bordered by the dunes of Torre Colimena, where you have the opportunity to visit the Salina dei Monaci (salt flats) and enjoy birdwatching.
 You reach San Pietro in Bevagna and the crystal-clear Sandy beach.
-After a dip in the Ionian Sea, drive to Manduria, the ancient archaeological site of Messapica and the a a museum dedicated to the primitivo grape variety, widely cultivated in the region.
+After a swim in the Ionian Sea, you'll drive to Manduria, where you can visit the ancient archaeological site of Messapica and the museum dedicated to the Primitivo grape variety, widely cultivated in the region.

 Day 8: Departure from Lecce